jrkhan/webflux-standalone-test/README.md

 - A business transaction will be created for /service/person

 Nice to have:
-- An business transaction will be created for /remote/person that automatically recognizes the parameterized request string.
+- A business transaction will be created for /remote/person that automatically recognizes the parameterized request string.
-- An business transaction will be created for /service/person that automatically recognizes the parameterized request string.
+- A business transaction will be created for /service/person that automatically recognizes the parameterized request string.